Skip to content

 Correct mount selection based on your TV and wall

-Proper hardware for your specific TV
+Proper hardware for your specific TV and wall type

-Professional installation with all mounting points used
+Professional installation with all four mounting points used

-2. We verify VESA pattern and weight
+2. I verify VESA pattern, weight, and wall composition

 4. Perfect fit, properly secured, every time